 Late requests will not be accepted.
 The request process must be repeated each semester, and it is the student’s responsibility to submit requests in a timely fashion.

 Effective January 1, 2012, Texas law requires that all new entering and transfer college students age 21 and younger must receive a vaccination or booster against bacterial meningitis.
 An entering student also includes a student who has had a break of enrollment of one or more fall or spring semesters.
-For more information, please visit the Meningitis Vaccination Requirement website.
+For more information, please visit Immunization Compliance: Meningitis Vaccination Requirement.